alexandrascript/tech-writing-tools/accessibility/style.md

    - Create expectations for the user.
 Page elements include tables, lists, images, videos, searches, commands, and code blocks.
 Always introduce a new page element using a lead-in sentence that explains what information the element contains or what the user needs to do.
 - Links should be descriptive.
    - Avoid "click here" and "learn more" when possible.
 Links should make sense when read out of context.
    - Use an external link icon to indicate that the link opens in a new window or tab.
-This can be done by adding target="_blank" to your link tag in Redwood.
+This can be done by adding `target="_blank"` to your link tag.
    - If the link is for a download, the text should indicate that action in addition to the file type and title.
 For example: "download the PDF of our style guide"
 - Use sensitive language.
    - Instead of “see” or “view”, use “go to” or “open”